-As discussed in Section III, the ability of a compression model to retain the underlying semantic meaning was evaluated using the cosine similarity metric between the embedding vectors from the original and decompressed text.
+As discussed in Section IV, the ability of a compression model to retain the underlying semantic meaning was evaluated using the cosine similarity metric between the embedding vectors from the original and decompressed text.
 Cosine similarity measures the angle between two embedding vectors, effectively capturing the degree of similarity between the original and decompressed text in the embedding space.

+Figure 9 plots the resultant cosine similarity between embeddings of the decompressed and original texts for each model as an indicator of semantic retention from input text to output compressed text.
 Both the overall magnitude and relative performance difference between models remain fairly stable across texts, which demonstrates the innate ability of LLMs to capture the underlying semantic context at a much higher level than exact text reconstruction.
 This behavior occurs because LLMs are designed to understand and generate meaningful text, so their internal representations inherently encode semantic information.